hypercube1024/firefly/_docs/getting-start.md

     }
 }
 ```
-Firefly TCP server/client can guarantee the message order in the same connection if you write (or receive) message in the Firefly event thread.
+Firefly TCP server/client can guarantee the message order in the same connection if you write (or receive) message in the Firefly network event thread.

 TCP client sends message order
 > "hello world0!", "hello world1!", "hello world2!" , "hello world3!" ......